 “Agy’s manager is a family friend” says Nicola, “That’s how I first became aware of the sponsorship opportunity.
-We’ve supported her for the last three years and our landmark 30th vehicle in the fleet is named after her.
+We’ve supported her for the last three years and our latest vehicle in the fleet is named after her.

 “We don’t have any further sponsorship plans at the moment; one world champion is enough for now!”

 It’s back to our CEO for more information about women wanting to embark on a career in waste.
 Specifically, what kind of roles are available?

 “The waste industry needs to make it clear that there are no barriers to enter this field.
 As well as being out on the road, jobs in the sector include working in operations, sales, marketing, finance, H&S/compliance, administration and management.”

 Here at Fresh Start, we are fully behind International Women’s Day and want to encourage more females to work within the waste industry.